BLOG

 Choose your hero carefully

 The hero section of your homepage is the first thing someone will see, which is why you should ensure it is the best possible part of your website.
-You can keep it minimal, you can feature a video, you can add a custom illustration – you can do whatever you like, as long as it’s in line with your branding and the message you’re trying to send.
+You can keep it minimal, feature a video, add a custom illustration—you can do whatever you like, as long as it’s in line with your branding and the message you’re trying to send.

 For example, if you sell children’s toys, you don’t want the hero to be dull or even sleek.
 You want something vibrant and colorful in your hero.
 If your entire website is designed in shades of blue, don’t just randomly go for a very green picture for the hero – make sure things are a match.

-You can, of course, choose to do more than one thing with your hero.
-The Barnes and Noble website is a great example – they feature a carousel as their hero, where a visitor can check out different offers and take a look at some of the different books they’re focusing on that particular week or month.
+Of course, you can choose to do more than one thing with your hero.
+The Barnes and Noble website is a great example—it features a carousel as its hero, where visitors can check out different offers and look at some of the books it’s focusing on that particular week or month.

 Source: barnesandnoble.com